 Finalize the End at the Beginning

 If you think that focusing on just the theme of the event will be enough, then think again.
-A good keynote speaker will conduct the session in a perfectly poised story-like manner.
+A good virtual keynote speaker will conduct the session in a perfectly poised story-like manner.
 Hence, you need to finalize the ending of your digital event; while also ensuring that the keynote speaker knows the discussion towards the end.

 Improving the Experience

 Let's not forget that you're organizing a digital event, not a live one!
 In other words, you may not get the engagement virtually that you expect.
-Thus, you need to hire a speaker that can bring innovative content delivery methods onto the table.
+Thus, you need to hire a speaker that can bring innovative content delivery methods to the table.
 You don't want your audience to sleep through the entire thing.
 Also, never forget the Q&A session, and mention it at the start of the meeting to keep the attendees concentrated.

 Last but not least, the purpose of hiring a keynote speaker is to engage, encourage, and motivate the audience.
 Each individual should be able to feel like, "It's a good thing that I attended!"